Open

 3. Ensuring good working conditions

-Good working conditions are part of responsible business conduct.
+Good working conditions are a part of responsible business conduct.
 The basic ILO standards include:

 • No child labour or forced labour;